metonym/svelte-highlight/README.md

 <AnsiOutput {text} />
 ```

 Malformed or unsupported escape sequences are dropped.
 Nothing throws.
-OSC 8 hyperlinks only render as links for `http:`, `https:`, and `mailto:` URIs; any other scheme renders as plain text.
+OSC 8 hyperlinks only render as links for `http:`, `https:`, and `mailto:` URIs; any other scheme renders as plain text. `parseAnsi` is one-shot and drops a trailing unterminated sequence, so for streamed output accumulate the full text and re-parse it rather than calling it once per chunk.

 ### Theming the palette